thefrolicGoru/Credit_card_prediction/README.md

 # Credit_card_prediction
-Created a prediction model whether a useer is eligible for a credit card or not
+Created a machine learning model to predict whether a user is eligible for a credit card or not